 Mr. Kavanagh appealed this decision to the Supreme Court.

 The Supreme Court unanimously overturned the High Court ruling and held that, where there was an intention between the parties to the floating charge that it would be crystallised on the service of a crystallisation notice, the effect of same would validly convert the floating charge to a fixed charge and the obligor company would be restricted from dealing with the relevant assets save for with the consent of the charge holder.

 Further, where a crystallisation notice was served in advance of the winding up of the obligor company, preferential creditors will rank behind the charge holder.

 The Supreme Court judgment reinforces the effectiveness of serving a properly drafted crystallisation notice on a chargee in accordance with the provisions of the relevant security document to crystallise a floating charge and to gain priority over preferential creditors.

 As the service of crystallisation notices will often significantly impact the business of a chargee, their use should be carefully considered and used as part of an enforcement strategy.

 Ms. Justice Laffoy, in handing down her judgment, expressed her dissatisfaction with the replacement of Section 285 of the Companies Act 1963 with Section 621 of the Companies Act 2014 without amendment and suggested that same should “… be amended to reverse the undoubtedly unsatisfactory outcome of this decision …” for preferential creditors.
 It is expected that amending legislation will be enacted shortly.

-For further information on this topic please contact Eoin Thomas McGuinness or your usual AMOSS contact.
+For further information on this topic please contact Eoin Thomas McGuinness (Partner), or your usual AMOSS contact.